 - Hold your breath for a count of 7 seconds

-- Exhale completely through your mouth, pursuing your lips slightly, for a count of 8 seconds
+- Exhale completely through your mouth, pursing your lips slightly, for a count of 8 seconds

 Repeat this cycle three more times, or as many as needed to feel a sense of calm.
 If it feels awkward to exhale around your tongue when it’s against your upper teeth, purse your lips a little.
 It’s believed that the ratio of inhalations and exhalations in the exercise allows the lungs to be fully charged with air, helping to better circulate oxygen to the body, promoting a sense of peace.
 Some people use it to fall asleep quicker, while others use it to center themselves in stressful situations, like traffic jams, panic attacks, or before a big presentation.